What is Zelle?

 Zelle for Business does not have built-in invoicing tools, but you can still send invoices using a third-party app.
 Many accounting and invoicing software platforms offer integration with Zelle, allowing you to generate and send invoices to your clients through their system.

 Once the invoice is created, you can easily link your Zelle account to the third-party app and send the invoice directly to your client’s email or phone number.
+Additionally, users can add an optional note to their transactions, enhancing the payment experience by specifying details related to the payment.
 This provides a convenient way to use Zelle for Business while still having access to invoicing capabilities.

 Can I use Zell without a bank?

 Zelle is a convenient way to send and receive money, but it’s important to note that Zelle requires a bank account.
-You cannot use Zelle for your business transactions without a linked bank account.
-An active bank account is mandatory whether you’re sending or receiving money using Zelle.
+You cannot use Zelle for business transactions without a linked bank account.
+An active bank account is mandatory whether you send or receive money using Zelle.

 What are my alternatives to Zelle for Business?